Who do we work with?

 Where does the training take place?

-The best place for the scent training is in the owner’s home environment during office hours of 10am – 4pm Monday – Friday.
-Our trainers visit dog owners and their pets at home and the training is tailored to their individual needs.
+Scent detection training takes place during office hours of 10am – 4pm Monday – Friday.
+Our trainers will advise clients on the best techniques to train their dog and all training is tailored to their individual needs.
 The owner’s welfare and the welfare of their dog always comes first.
-Please contact us to see if we have trainers available in your area.